3.3 Lab Activity: Biological Databases

 2. Slide 2 - 4: Present the information you collected about the gene.
 For full credit, include relevant images/ diagrams on your slides.

-3. One student in the group should post your slides on Canvas to the discussion board.
+3. One student in the group should post your slides on your learning management system (ex.
+Canvas, Blackboard, Google Classroom) as directed by your instructor to share your findings.
 Make sure you mention everyone in your group by name so they also get credit for the presentation.

 3.3.9 Footnotes